FilipeBatistaJr/acts-assessment/README.md

 # 4️.
 Install and Run Redis
-Since I am running on a Windows 8.1 machine I had to Install Redis version 3.0.508 (old) to get Redis to work So since you are most likely running on a newer machine I would recommend using Docker.
+Since I am running on a Windows 8.1 machine I had to Install Redis version 3.0.508 (old) to get Redis to work.
+So since you are most likely running on a newer machine I would recommend using Docker.